-Most medicanes maintain a radius of 70 to 200 km, last between 12 hours and 5 days, travel for 700 to 3000 km, develope an eye, being visible for as long as 3 days and feature wind speed of up to 144km/h.
+Most medicanes maintain a radius of 70 to 200 km, last between 12 hours and 5 days, travel for 700 to 3000 km, develop an eye, be visible for as long as 3 days, and feature wind speed of up to 144km/h.
 In some cases, the eye does not appear, whilst others can appear twice until the storm hits the land.
-The Mediterranean tropical-like cyclones have the worst conditions to develop than other tropical cyclones due to the relatively small size of the sea basin.
+The Mediterranean tropical-like cyclones have worst conditions to develop than other tropical cyclones due to the relatively small size of the sea basin.
 Next to the restricted Mediterranean Sea area, the region features a lot of peninsulas and islands.
-These areas of land create a barrier for cyclone development and reduce their lifetime.
-Medicanes has less time to increase its intensity.
+These areas of land create a barrier to cyclone development and reduce their lifetime.
+Medicanes have less time to increase their intensity.
 The theoretical maximum potential intensity of Medicanes is equivalent to a category 1 hurricane.
 Even, when the entire lifetime of this cyclone may encompass several days, most will only retain tropical characteristics for less than 24 hours (Miglietta et all, 2013).
-Typical Mediterranean tropical-like cyclone undergoes three phases in his lifetime:
+A typical Mediterranean tropical-like cyclone undergoes three phases in its lifetime:

 - Pre-eye where most of the cyclone is occupied by strong convective activity,

-- Stationary phase with fully developed cyclone having an eye surrounded by the axisymmetric structure of clouds, strong winds, thunderstorms, and heavy rainfall,
+- The stationary phase with a fully developed cyclone having an eye surrounded by the axisymmetric structure of clouds, strong winds, thunderstorms, and heavy rainfall,

-- Itinerant phase characterized by fast, directional motion of medicane with weaker rainfalls and stronger, more severe winds.
+- The itinerant phase is characterized by the fast, directional motion of medicane with weaker rainfalls and stronger, more severe winds.

 A medicanes occurrence is not a sparse example of tropical-like cyclones developed on colder sea surfaces.
 There are other examples of analogous cyclones, the polar lows known to develop over high latitude oceans.

-5. MALLORCA, DECEMBER 2016 STORMS AGAINST ANOTHER NOTBLE IMPACTS
+5. MALLORCA, DECEMBER 2016 STORMS AGAINST OTHER NOTABLE IMPACTS

 This situation continued until Tuesday 20 December morning when new thundery showers approached.
 From that time the precipitation was falling continuously till Wednesday 21 December afternoon.
 In the meantime, at least a few downpours were observed, causing a flash flood locally (Pic.
 18).
 On top of that wind became stronger.

-From Wednesday afternoon the weather conditions started to improve, however, in Sierra Tramuntana region severe weather receded in late Thursday 22 December evening.
+From Wednesday afternoon the weather conditions started to improve, however, in the Sierra Tramuntana region severe weather receded in late Thursday 22 December evening.